 The next meeting will probably be in a few of months.
 The agenda will be more of the same -- it still won't be written, but if it were, it will likely be smeared with mustard and relish in the late afternoon summer sun.

 PS: These minutes are brought to you by the Chair of the 1968 Halbert Literary Society.

 From The Scarboro Heights Record V10 #2

 For Further Information, please contact:

-James McCowan Memorial Social History Society, c/o 19 Monarchwood Crescent, Don Mills, Ont., M3A 1H3, 416-447-4895, www.mccowan.org, firstname.lastname@example.org (A Non-Profit, Non-Charitable Organization Dedicated to Placing the Scottish Experience Within the Wider Context of the Community)
+James McCowan Memorial Social History Initiative, c/o 19 Monarchwood Crescent, Don Mills, Ont., M3A 1H3, 416-447-4895, www.mccowan.org, firstname.lastname@example.org (A Non-Profit, Non-Charitable Organization Dedicated to Placing the Scottish Experience Within the Wider Context of the Community)

 From The Scarboro Heights Record V9 #7

 Following a few speeches and a Halbert-produced video, about 300 former staff, students and parents reminisced and "caught up" on the intervening decades.
 Over fifty copies of Neigh The Front -- Exploring Scarboro Heights were sold in support of Halbert's current operations and Community Studies.

 Those who purchased Neigh the Front at the reunion entered the lucky draw for: